-Testimony this week has focused thus far on forensic evidence of decomposition in Casey Anthony’s car, where the prosecution alleges she kept her daughter’s decomposing body in the trunk.
+Testimony focused thus far on forensic evidence of decomposition in Casey Anthony’s car, where the prosecution alleged she kept her daughter’s decomposing body in the trunk.
 After hearing from multiple witnesses describing an odor of decomposition in the car, the jury heard evidence from experts regarding the same odor.

-While earlier in the week testimony focused on the signs of decomposition from a body in Casey Anthony’s car, recent testimony has focused on the remains themselves.
+While earlier testimony focused on the signs of decomposition from a body in Casey Anthony’s car, later testimony focused on the remains themselves.
 Caylee Anthony’s skeleton was found on December 11, 2008, having decomposed in a field among garbage bags for up to six months.
 Duct tape was found over the mouth, holding the jaw bone to the rest of the skull.
-The placement of the duct tape is key in the prosecution’s case for foul play.
+The placement of the duct tape was key in the prosecution’s case for foul play.